genesiscommunitysuccess/blank-app-seed/README.md

 If you need an introduction to the Genesis platform and its modules it's worth heading [here](https://learn.genesis.global/docs/getting-started/learn-the-basics/simple-introduction/).

 ## Project Structure

+This project has been created from the Genesis Blank Application Seed.
+Our seeds allow users to quickly bootstrap their projects.
+Each seed adheres to strict Genesis best practices, and has passed numerous performance, compliance and accessibility checks.

 This project contains **server** and **client** directories which contain the server and client code respectively.